Professional edition active

 • For adults 27 to 45 years: Clinicians should engage in a shared decision-making discussion with patients to determine whether they should be vaccinated.

-• HPV4 or HPV2 for females
+• 4vHPV or 2vHPV for females

-Contraindications for HPV vaccine include
+Contraindications for HPV vaccine include:

-Although HPV vaccines are not recommended for pregnant women, pregnancy testing is not needed before vaccination.
+Although HPV vaccines are not recommended for pregnant patients, pregnancy testing is not needed before vaccination.
 If pregnancy is diagnosed after the vaccination series has been started, no intervention is needed, but the remaining doses of the series should be delayed until pregnancy is completed.

-The main precaution with HPV vaccine is
+The main precaution with HPV vaccine is:

 • Moderate or severe acute illness with or without fever (vaccination is postponed until the illness resolves)